924973292/Awesome-Multi-Modal-Object-Re-Identification/README.md

   author={Wang, Yuhao and Liu, Xuehu and Yan, Tianyu and Liu, Yang and Zheng, Aihua and Zhang, Pingping and Lu, Huchuan}, journal={arXiv preprint arXiv:2412.10707}, year={2024}
 }

+@inproceedings{wang2025idea,
+  title={IDEA: Inverted Text with Cooperative Deformable Aggregation for Multi-Modal Object Re-Identification}, author={Wang, Yuhao and Lv, Yongfeng and Zhang, Pingping and Lu, Huchuan}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2025}
+}
 ```